A possible EPP future

 Add a scheduled rebuild (for example, hourly) as a fallback in case a webhook delivery fails silently.
 The scheduled rebuild bounds the worst-case delay for a new article becoming visible.

-Introduces incremental builds: only re-render pages for changed or new articles, not the full corpus.
-Because Phase 1 decoupled the component library from Next.js-specific imports and replaced i18n with a typed config, this phase focuses on Astro page files and content collections.
+Next.js is a full-stack framework optimised for server-rendered applications.
+A static site that publishes scientific articles is better served by a tool designed for exactly that use case.
+Because habitability work decoupled the component library from Next.js-specific imports and replaced i18n with a typed config, and use emerging standards migrated the data source to OXA + DocMaps, this phase focuses on Astro page files and content collections.
 The 147 React components and their stories do not change.

 Astro’s content layer (Astro 5) is what enables incremental builds.
 It replaces getStaticProps and getStaticPaths with a centralised data-fetching layer that caches results between builds in .astro/data-store.json.
 Each entry carries an id and a digest.
 On every build Astro compares digests against the cache; only entries whose digest changed get their pages re-rendered.
 One new article = one changed digest = only that article’s pages rebuilt.